RA POSITION INFORMATION

 - Confront non students who make unauthorized use of hall facilities.

 - Confront students who are abusing or defacing college property.

 H. Develop and maintain working relationships with other residence hall staff and be responsible for continual professional and personal growth.

-- Attend and participate in August Training, RA Class, weekly staff meetings and regular all Residence Life staff meetings.
+- Attend and participate in August Training, RA Class, Spring Gatherings, weekly staff meetings and regular all Residence Life staff meetings.